 Before 2015, it was a business energy supplier only.
-Now Electric Ireland offers keypad tariffs and - which the majority of its customers take - standard credit tariffs.
+Now Electric Ireland offers keypad tariffs and standard credit tariffs.

 Electric Ireland customer score

-Electric Ireland topped the table of Northern Ireland energy companies in the annual Which? energy customer satisfaction survey.
-It’s ranked first out of the six Northern Ireland electricity and gas firms we have results for.
+Electric Ireland came top of the table of Northern Ireland energy companies in our annual energy customer satisfaction survey.

 Find out how Electric Ireland compares with other energy firms – click to reveal the full results of the Northern Ireland electricity and gas firms.

 Electric Ireland has secured first place in this year's survey.

 Its customers consider it to be reasonably good across most areas, including value for money and providing clear bills.
 Electric Ireland was the only NI energy provider to get a four-star rating in more than one area.